RSGInc/populationsim/docs/getting_started.rst

   and `numpy <http://numpy.org>`__.
 It also relies heavily on the `ActivitySim <https://activitysim.github.io>`__ package.

-  The recommended way to get your own scientific Python installation is to install 64 bit Anaconda, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.

-  For more information on Anaconda and ActivitySim, see ActivitySim's `getting started
+  For local development in this repository, prefer the ``uv`` or ``pip`` workflows described above.
+For more information on ActivitySim itself, see the ActivitySim `getting started
   <https://activitysim.github.io/activitysim/gettingstarted.html>`__ guide.

 Run Examples
 ------------

-There are four examples for running PopulationSim, three created using data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon and the other using data from the Metro Vancouver region in British Columbia.
+There are five runnable examples in the repository:

-1. The `example_calm`_ set-up runs PopulationSim,  where a synthetic population is created single-processed for the entire modeling region.
+1. The ``example_calm`` set-up runs a base synthetic population for the CALM region.

-2. The `example_calm_mp`_ set-up runs PopulationSim `multi-processed <http://docs.python.org/3/library/multiprocessing.html>`_, where a synthetic population is created for the entire modeling region by simultaneously balancing results using multiple processors on your computer, thereby reducing runtime.

-3. The `example_calm_repop`_ set-up runs PopulationSim in the *repop* mode, which updates the synthetic population for a small part of the region.
+2. The ``example_calm_repop`` set-up updates the CALM synthetic population for a smaller geography using outputs from the base run.

+3. The ``example_oceanside_repop`` set-up runs a repop workflow for the Oceanside example.

-4. The `example_survey_weighting`_ set-up runs PopulationSim for the case of developing final weights for a household travel survey.
-More information on the configuration of PopulationSim can be found in the **Application & Configuration** section.
+4. The ``example_survey_weighting`` set-up runs PopulationSim for the case of developing final weights for a household travel survey.

+5. The ``example_test`` set-up is a smaller example used by the automated tests and is useful for quick CLI validation.

+More information on configuration can be found in the **Application & Configuration** section.

 Example_calm
 ~~~~~~~~~~~~